New York CityPASS

 Generally speaking, I do not recommend buying the CityPASS.
 Considering the fact that you are very limited in your choices and don’t even need a pass to visit the American Museum of Natural History, I think there are better providers out there that let you customize your pass while saving a considerable amount of money.

+If you do want to visit the Empire State Building twice and/or are completely happy with all CityPASS attraction choices, then the pass can be worth it for you.
 The best way for you to find the best pass is by using our Savings Calculator.
 Simply select the attractions and tours you are interested in and the tool will automatically calculate which pass will yield you the largest savings.
 It can be as simple as that!

 Compare the NY CityPASS with other passes